maziac/currah_uspeech_tests/Readme.md

 For completeness here is the back side:
 ![HW Back](/pics/hw_back.jpg){:class="img-responsive"}

 I also measured the oscillator frequency.
 Unfortunately the frequency dropped when I reached the Osc out pin (28).
-So, Kio did soem simulation, the the resulting frequnecy should be about 3,05MHz.
+So, Kio did some simulation, the resulting frequency should be about 3,05MHz.

 ![osc1](/pics/oscilloscope1.jpg){:class="img-responsive"}
 ![osc2](/pics/oscilloscope2.jpg){:class="img-responsive"}